bytetang/htmstrongertext/README.md

 StrongerHtmlText.getInstance().addAction(new ToastAction(this));
 ```

-You can final more case in exmaple app
+You can find more case in exmaple app